algopert/algopert/README.md

-# 🤩 A clever person solves a problem.
-A wise person avoids it.

-## 🤣 But I am a Clever Computer Science Engineer 😂

-### 🤔Who am I?🤔
+# Experienced Software Engineer with a Passion for Optimization Algorithms and Agile Development

-**Along with an exemplary work ethic, I bring hands-on experience in a variety of programming languages.**

-**Having an outstanding ability in developing optimization algorithms and more than 15 years of experience in various software technology and knowledge domains ranging from big scale back-end systems to Android native apps.**
+**As an experienced software engineer, I bring hands-on experience in a variety of programming languages and a strong work ethic to every project.
+My expertise in developing optimization algorithms and more than 15 years of experience in various software technology and knowledge domains make me a valuable asset to any team.**

+**Throughout my career, I have worked on multiple agile teams as a core developer and have a passion for staying on top of new technologies.
+I am dedicated to delivering high-quality work while meeting scheduling demands.**

 **Throughout my career, I am eager to take on new challenges and have worked on multiple agile teams as a core developer.**